a2lix/Demo/README.md

 # A2LiX Demo

 Symfony6 with A2lixTranslationFormBundle, A2lixAutoFormBundle and KnpDoctrineBehavior examples.
-Also, JS package @a2lix/symfony-collection with Symfony Encore.
+Also, JS package @a2lix/symfony-collection with Symfony AssetMapper.

 ---